za-h-ra/100DaysOfCode/log/day-9.md

 I felt like I could've done it with the ```join()``` method if I kept thinking about it but I spent an hour on this challenge and decided to do a walk-through of the solution.
 It gave me insight on how to think about it.
 Should I try the problems on Hackerrank?
 Or LeetCode?
 Maybe CodeWars?
 Idk.

+I'm going to apply to an apprenticeship now and potentially practice coding a little later.